gdtyra/gdtyra.github.io/index.md

 As the team grew from 3 to 12 engineers, I was able to mentor and guide the incoming engineers as I had complete knowledge of the current state of the project and its history.
 I was similarly able to help new SDMs get up to speed as we went through 3 of them over the course of the project.

-Although our product manager had unusally strong SQL skills and handled much of the reporting, I also wrote SQL for reporting purposes on occasion.
+Although our product manager had unusually strong SQL skills and handled much of the reporting, I also wrote SQL for reporting purposes on occasion.

 For the migration to Amazon.com, I took the lead in learning how to develop for the Amazon.com retail website environment and digesting that for the rest of the growing team.
 It was built on a Perl framework that nobody had familiarity with.